In the Boreal

 - Cleaner and Greener

 - In the Boreal

-In the six-plus years since its launch, it has yielded numerous collaborative outcomes, including a Caribou Action Planning framework now being used to support joint planning for woodland caribou in several regions across Canada as well as progress on world-leading forest management practices across the country.
+Signed by the Forestry Products Association of Canada (FPAC) and its 18 member companies, and six leading Canadian environmental organizations, the CBFA yielded numerous collaborative outcomes.
+Highlights included a Caribou Action Planning framework now being used to support joint planning for woodland caribou in several regions across Canada, as well as progress on world-leading sustainable forest management practices across the country.

-We are currently finalizing a new delivery model, in the spirit of CBFA, that will build on some of the work we’ve started and will allow us to expand the work we urgently need to do to fight climate change and to build on Canada’s world-leading reputation in how we sustainably manage our forests.
-We are working to be more inclusive in our approach – to involve more communities, Indigenous groups and other environmental organizations – and to do our forest science and forest management planning work in a more efficient and effective way.
+The CBFA will be replaced by a new model that is true the spirit of the CBFA.
+This model will build on the work the CBFA started and will allow participants to expand the work urgently required to fight climate change and to build on Canada’s world-leading reputation in sustainably managed forestry.
+FPAC and the other CBFA signatories will take a more inclusive approach: they will involve more communities, Indigenous groups and environmental organizations.
+They will also make their forest science and forest management planning more efficient and effective.

 Leveraging the scientific studies and decision-making frameworks developed through the CBFA, the new model will continue work on species at risk, protected areas and world-leading ecosystem-based forestry practices.
 It will also foster a large number of research projects to help the forest industry achieve its aggressive carbon reduction commitments.